wp-plugins/most-popular-posts-widget-lite/readme.txt

 Most Popular Posts Widget Lite is a widget that displays statistics of most popular posts based on mumber of visits.
 Lite version.
 Easy to customize - just edit CSS file.
 Soon version with more options and styles.

+Widget could be not compatible with catching plugins, like W3 Total Cache etc.

 == Installation ==

 1. Upload the zip to 'plugins' directory
 2. Unzip (steps 1 and 2 can also be performed automatically)
 3. Activate the plugin
 4. Configure and place the widget on your sidebar
+5. Now wait some time until widget gather data to show bars

 Or just add .zip file as a new plugin in your Wordpress administration panel.